vinaysm96/final-version-log-file-analyser/README.md

 # 3. Install dependencies
 npm install

-# 4. Spin up the local dev server
+# 4. Start the local development server
 npm run dev
 ```

-For production builds, simply type `npm run build` and you can host the generated files cleanly packaged in the `/dist` directory via any major web hosting platform.
+For production builds, run `npm run build`.
+The generated files will be packaged cleanly in the `/dist` directory, ready to host on any major web hosting platform.

-## 📜 Legacy Version
+## Legacy Version

-Historically, this project began as a Python Command-Line utility.
-If you are ever interested in referencing the old scripts, you can locate them completely intact inside the `legacy_python_version/` module directory at the root of the project.
+This project began as a Python command-line utility.
+The original scripts remain available for reference in the `legacy_python_version/` directory at the project root.

-## 🛡️ License
+## License

-This application is built entirely upon highly permissive open-source frameworks.
-The codebase itself is licensed under the standard *MIT License*.

-You are legally permitted to clone, distribute, use, commercially modify, or embed this software entirely free of charge with zero royalties required.
+This application is built on permissive open-source frameworks and is licensed under the MIT License.
+You are free to clone, distribute, use, modify, or embed this software commercially, at no cost and with no royalties required.